 Global truck driver shortage

 In addition, the big player recently stated that he would consider deploying the National Guard to fill the driver gap.
-While there is certainly a shortage of truck drivers, there are some positive steps that the administration can take to help ease the problem.
+While there is undoubtedly a shortage of truck drivers, there are some positive steps that the administration can take to help ease the problem.

 A more effective way to increase the supply of truck drivers is to improve the pay.
 In many cases, a driver's wage has to be raised to make up for a reduction in productivity.
-In some cases, this is difficult to do.
+In some cases, this isn't easy to do.
 Companies have a choice between raising the salary and hiring a new employee.
 Another solution is to improve the working conditions for existing employees.
 The employment outlook for truck drivers remains bleak.
 In such a scenario, the industry must increase wages and make it easier for workers to get jobs.

 The demand for trucks has fallen dramatically due to the COVID-related pandemic.

 There is a significant shortage of drivers in the country.
 However, the federal government has responded to the crisis by adding more drivers.
-There are many reasons for this, including the fact that the economy is still recovering from the effects of the recession.
+There are many reasons for this, including that the economy is still recovering from the effects of the recession.
 The infrastructure bill passed by the House last week, and the industry is trying to recruit more people for this reason.

 The shortage of drivers is a real problem for the trucking industry.
 The trucking industry is not attracting enough people and is not paying enough.
-Some companies aren't even offering adequate benefits for their drivers.
+Some companies aren't even offering good benefits for their drivers.
 But the shortage of truck drivers is an opportunity for drivers to advance their careers and improve their pay.
 It is also a significant barrier for the US economy, and the trucking industry is suffering from this.
 But there are solutions to this crisis.